 We have to package everything in a logical framework the mind can digest before we’ll accept it.
 We’re not ready to accept the limits of our understanding and just go with the experience.
 I think this is tremendously limiting, as it means we can never be anything greater than our minds.
 I think there will be a whole new world waiting for us when we can learn to do this.

 My mom’s gifted at astrology, and we got into a conversation one night about squares and oppositions in one’s astrological chart.
 These are the difficult aspects between planets that represent conflicting energies in your life, the things you struggle with.
-She was saying that the most exact aspect shows you what your most meaningful challenge is in life (picture a perfect right angle between planets, rather than it being, say 92 or 88 degrees).
+She was saying that the most exact aspect shows you what your most meaningful challenge is in life (imagine a perfect right angle between two planets, rather than them being, say, 92 or 88 degrees apart).
 I wondered what mine was.

 Huh, Mercury square the Moon.
 The conflict between logic and intuition, the mind and the emotions.
 Finding the balance between the two and bring them into harmony.
 Huh.
 I laughed out loud, as that’s exactly the conflict I’ve been hashing out in this blog, and in my own being, for many months now.
 At least I showed up for the right class.